YifanXu74/Evo-ViT/README.md

     class/2
       img4.jpeg
 ```
-All distillation settings are conducted with a teacher model RegNetY-160, which is available at [checkpoint](https://dl.fbaipublicfiles.com/deit/regnety_160-a5fe301d.pth).
+All distillation settings are conducted with a teacher model RegNetY-160, which is available at [teacher checkpoint](https://dl.fbaipublicfiles.com/deit/regnety_160-a5fe301d.pth).

 Install the requirements by running:
 ```